 It’s impossible to conceive of those days now.
 Moving statues making headlines, Corpus Christi processions snaking through the streets, the Child of Prague going on tour round the houses for a few rosary gigs.
 And yet, churches remain the only indoor incubator of a rare quality of stillness.
 One dense with generations of special intentions.
 Most of the time, churches don’t register on my radar, but once in a while I get swept in to one by the draw of the candlelight and the need to flee my own muddle-headedness.

 Lighting candles is no substitute for thinking well of those you love.
-But chances are, the flame outlasts the time between slipping back out onto the street and a return to other things that occupy my mind for most of the time.
+But chances are, the flame outlasts the time between slipping back out onto the street and a return to other things that occupy the mind for most of the time.